 Special On-Line Training for

-MSMR offers our exclusive On-LineTraining Program for IACUC Community Members.
+MSMR offers our exclusive On-LineTraining Program for IACUC Members, with a special focus on Community (Non-affiliated) Members.
 Study in the comfort of your own home.

 This is a 6-week semi-self-paced course with live instructor office hours and weekly homework.

 Veterinarians and Veterinary Technicians successfully completing all course requirements are eligible for RACE-approved credit hours.
 To learn more, call the MSMR office.